Kylie Leuluai: Representative career

 Leuluai played for New Zealand Māori in 1998 and at the 2000 World Cup.

 Leuluai was named in the Samoa training squad for the 2008 Rugby League World Cup.

 In 2009 he was named as part of the Samoan side for the Pacific Cup.
 He was named Samoan player of the year for 2009.

 Rugby League International Origin Match

-Kylie Leuluai was selected for the Exiles squad for the Rugby League International Origin Match against England at Headingley on 10 June 2011.
+Kylie Leuluai was selected for the Exiles squad for the International Origin match against England at Headingley on 10 June 2011.